 The selected candidate will be part of the new Center for Astrophysical Surveys (CAPS) at NCSA.
 NCSA is a hub of transdisciplinary research and digital scholarship where University of Illinois faculty, staff, and students, and collaborators from around the globe, unite to address research grand challenges for the benefit of science and society.
 There is a strong overlap and synergy between CAPS and the Departments of Astronomy and Physics.
-More information on CAPS can be found at caps.ncsa.illinois.edu .
-This year we anticipate prioritizing candidates with a research emphasis towards the long-wavelength regime and engagement towards CMB-S4 and/or ngVLA.
+More information on CAPS can be found at caps.ncsa.illinois.edu.
+This year we anticipate prioritizing candidates with a research emphasis towards the radio-wavelength regime and/or time-domain astrophysics, broadly defined.

 Applicants are requested to submit: